Moon landing conspiracy theories: Alleged Stanley Kubrick involvement

 An article titled "Stanley Kubrick and the Moon Hoax" appeared on Usenet in 1995, in the newsgroup "alt.humor.best-of-usenet".
 One passage – on how Kubrick was supposedly coerced into the conspiracy – reads:

 NASA further leveraged their position by threatening to publicly reveal the heavy involvement of Mr. Kubrick's younger brother, Raul, with the American Communist Party.
 This would have been an intolerable embarrassment to Mr. Kubrick, especially since the release of Dr. Strangelove.

 Kubrick had no such brother – the article was a spoof, complete with a giveaway sentence describing Kubrick shooting the moonwalk "on location" on the Moon.
 Nevertheless, the claim was taken up in earnest; Clyde Lewis used it almost word-for-word, whereas Jay Weidner gave the brother a more senior status within the party:

 No one knows how the powers-that-be convinced Kubrick to direct the Apollo landings.
 Maybe they had compromised Kubrick in some way.
 The fact that his brother, Raul Kubrick, was the head of the American Communist Party may have been one of the avenues pursued by the government to get Stanley to cooperate.

 In July 2009, Weidner posted on his webpage "Secrets of the Shining", where he states that Kubrick's The Shining (1980) is a veiled confession of his role in the scam project.
 This thesis was the subject of refutation in an article published on Seeker nearly half a year later.
+The Shining features a character who wears an "Apollo 11" sweater which was picked from an American mail order catalog by the film's costume designer as it represented an American-look.

 The 2015 movie Moonwalkers is a fictional account of a CIA agent's claim of Kubrick's involvement.

 In December 2015, a video surfaced which allegedly shows Kubrick being interviewed shortly before his 1999 death; the video purportedly shows the director confessing to T. Patrick Murray that the Apollo Moon landings had been faked.
 Research quickly found, however, that the video was a hoax.